-The University of North Carolina has partnered with three other universities from the Council of Public Liberal Arts Colleges to offer multi-campus hybrid courses in Native American Studies.
-UNCA students will study alongside students from the University of Alberta, Augustana Campus; the University of Minnesota Morris; and the State University of New York Genesco in exploring Native American Studies from a multi-faceted viewpoint.
-Students who elect to take these hybrid courses will participate in the online course component offered through COPLAC, as well as work with UNCA faculty members on campus.
+The UNC System has partnered with three other universities from the Council of Public Liberal Arts Colleges (COPLAC) to offer multi-campus hybrid courses in Native American Studies.
+UNC Asheville students will study alongside students from the University of Alberta, Augustana Campus; the University of Minnesota Morris; and the State University of New York Genesco in exploring Native American Studies from a multi-faceted viewpoint.
+Students who elect to take these hybrid courses will participate in the online course component offered through COPLAC, as well as work with UNC Asheville faculty members on campus.

 Dr. Janet Wesselius, University of Alberta, Augustana Campus

 This course introduces the student to both historical and contemporary forms of indigenous thought in North America.
 Thoughtful reflection about knowledge and reality is common to all cultures.
 However, indigenous thought is no more homogeneous than other cultures; each engages in these reflections with different interests and a different set of assumptions about how to approach this material and what sorts of questions to ask.